-The Commission provides a range of services and utilises a variety of specialised equipment to assist electors who have particular needs to vote.
+The Commission provides a range of services and uses specialised equipment to assist electors with different needs to vote.

 Technology Assisted Voting

-At the 2021 State general election the following two technology assisted voting options will be available from Wednesday 24 February 2021:
+At the 2025 State general election the following two technology assisted voting options will be available:

 1. Telephone Assisted Voting